Updated July 2023

 What exactly does an admin assistant do?
 Specific tasks vary depending on the work environment, but general job requirements almost always focus on:

-- coordinating communications between departments, individuals, and clients
+- Coordinating communications between departments, individuals, and clients

-- scheduling appointments
+- Scheduling appointments

-- performing simple updates on a company website and/or social media channels
+- Performing simple updates on a company website and/or social media channels

-- minor accounting and data-entry tasks
+- Carrying out minor accounting and data-entry tasks

 Marketing assistants play an important support role in branding, public relations, and business development.
 Similar to admin assistants, they work across many different industries, helping companies and organizations communicate better with targeted audiences, attract new clients, and outperform the competition.

 If you begin your business career as a marketing assistant or coordinator, you can expect your responsibilities to include: